The Supreme Court Decides Who Gets The Money: The Widow Or The Ex-Wife?

 Anyone who has life insurance should take heed of these words.
 Your former spouse may well remain the beneficiary of your life insurance after your divorce.
 There are no guarantees.
 If you refuse to file an updated beneficiary designation, you do so at your own peril.

-If you are undergoing or have undergone a divorce or separation in Virginia and have legal questions regarding your life insurance policies, please contact us to schedule a consultation with one of our experienced family lawyers today.
+If you are undergoing or have undergone a divorce or separation in Virginia and have legal questions regarding your life insurance policies, please contact us to schedule a consultation with one of our experienced divorce attorneys today.
 We have experience litigating divorces and advising clients on life insurance issues in Manassas, Fredericksburg, Fairfax and throughout Northern Virginia.